 If you’re holding on to hope you have to let go off desperation.
 Desperation always comes as all hope seems lost.
 And desperation rarely brings positive results.
 Most of the time, desperation clouds sound judgment and causes men and women to do things they end up regretting.
-And desperation is always in opposition of waiting patiently on the Lord, which is what hope enables you to do.
+And desperation is always in opposition to waiting patiently on the Lord, which is what hope enables you to do.
 So let go of desperation before it does you harm.

 6) Hold on to faith.
 Let go of what you see.

-The bible says faith will take what we hope for and brings it into existence.
+The bible says faith will take what we hope for and bring it into existence.
 (Heb 11:1) It says faith is necessary to please God.
 (Heb 11:6) And it says believers in Christ are to live life walking by faith and not by what we see.
 (2 Cor 5:7) So hold on to your faith.
 Don’t let any circumstance or naysayer steal your faith.
 Guard your faith with all your heart.

 And if you’re holding on to the faith you have, then you will have to let go of what you see.
 Your circumstance can look bleak and impossible.
 This marriage breakup may look like it’s beyond repair.
 Now, I’m not suggesting you live in denial of the reality of the situation.
 But what I am saying is what you see in the natural will often lie to you.
 It may take more time than you want.
 But trust me, I’ve seen it happen.
-The Lord can be doing a work on your spouse’s heart to turn them around and you will not see any evidence of it until they’re ready for you to see.
+The Lord can be doing work on your spouse’s heart to turn them around and you will not see any evidence of it until they’re ready for you to see.
 So let go of what you see.